-The Trade Me site is a very popular place to buy and sell motor vehicles both privately and from Motor Vehicle Traders and there’s some great deals to be had.
+Trade Me is a very popular place to buy and sell motor vehicles both privately and from Motor Vehicle Traders and there’s some great deals to be had.

-The industry is governed by the Motor Vehicle Sales Act 2008 (MVSA).
-It’s worth pointing out that purpose of the Act is “to promote and protect the interests of consumers in relation to motor vehicle sales.”
+The industry is governed by the Motor Vehicle Sales Act 2003 (MVSA).
+The purpose of the Act is “to promote and protect the interests of consumers in relation to motor vehicle sales.”

 As such, Motor Vehicle Traders (MVT) have a responsibility to abide by the MVSA and Trade Me requires those obligations are met when listing vehicles on the site.